sh6khan/git-cheat-sheet/README.md

 Starting is super easy... that is if you have a mac!
 If you don't have a mac and are running Windows, then there is a very simple solution...
 Buy a mac!! (the new ones are like super thin)

-open up your terminal to see exactly what version you have of git
+Open up your terminal to see exactly what version of git you have.
 ```
 $ git --version
 git version 1.9.5 (Apple Git-50.3)
 ```
-now that you are sure you have a working version of git, its time to create your working repository
+Now that you are sure you have a working version of git, it's time to create your working repository.

-go inside your project directory (in the terminal) and run `git init`, this will let git know you want it to start keeping track of your changes for this folder
+Go inside your project directory (in the terminal) and run `git init`, this will let git know you want it to start keeping track of your changes for this folder.
 ```
 $ cd my_project
 $ git init
 ```
-to verify, run `ls -al` and you should see `.git` file, that is how you know you have git for this directory.
+To verify, run `ls -al` and you should see the `.git` file, that is how you know you have git for this directory.
 If you no longer want to use git for this directory then simply delete the `.git` file.

 **[⬆ back to top](#overview)**